Helsinki-Coder-Man/ArthurLib/README.md

 Current features:

-- Vector struct : Includes two scalar variables, Direction and magnitude.
+- Vector class : Includes two scalar variables, Direction and magnitude.
   - Ability to add and multiply

-- Matrix struct : Has a two dimensional array using standard arrays.
+- Matrix class : Has a two dimensional array using standard arrays.
   - Ability to add and multiply

 - Trigonometry